 Disable browser triggers for Matomo archiving and limit Matomo reports to updating every hour

 After you have set up the automatic archive script as explained above, you can set up Matomo so that requests in the user interface do not trigger archiving, but instead read the pre-archived reports.
-Login as the super user, click on Administration > General Settings, and select:
+Login as the super user, click on Administration > System -> General Settings, and select:

 - Archive reports when viewed from the browser: No

 - Archive reports at most every X seconds : 3600 seconds

 Click save to save your changes.
 Now that you have set up the archiving cron and changed these two settings, you can enjoy fast pre-processed near real-time reports in Matomo!

 Today’s statistics will have a one hour lifetime, which ensures the reports are processed every hour (near real time)

 Fatal error: Allowed memory size of 16777216 bytes exhausted (tried to allocate X bytes)

 you must increase the memory allocated to PHP.
 To give Matomo enough memory to process your web analytics reports, increase the memory limit to 512M:

 php.ini file on your server, you can follow the following steps: create a

 and open it in browser, it will show the file which is actually being read by PHP running on your webserver.
 It will also show your currently set